Atmospheric pressure

 In most circumstances, atmospheric pressure is closely approximated by the hydrostatic pressure caused by the weight of air above the measurement point.
 As elevation increases, there is less overlying atmospheric mass, so atmospheric pressure decreases with increasing elevation.
 Because the atmosphere is thin relative to the Earth's radius—especially the dense atmospheric layer at low altitudes—the Earth's gravitational acceleration as a function of altitude can be approximated as constant and contributes little to this fall-off.
 Pressure measures force per unit area, with SI units of pascals (1 pascal = 1 newton per square metre, 1 N/m2).
 On average, a column of air with a cross-sectional area of 1 square centimetre (cm2), measured from the mean (average) sea level to the top of Earth's atmosphere, has a mass of about 1.03 kilogram and exerts a force or "weight" of about 10.1 newtons, resulting in a pressure of 10.1 N/cm2 or 101 kN/m2 (101 kilopascals, kPa).
 A column of air with a cross-sectional area of 1 in2 would have a weight of about 14.7 lbf, resulting in a pressure of 14.7 lbf/in2.

 Mechanism

 Atmospheric pressure is caused by the gravitational attraction of the planet on the atmospheric gases above the surface and is a function of the mass of the planet, the radius of the surface, and the amount and composition of the gases and their vertical distribution in the atmosphere.
 It is modified by the planetary rotation and local effects such as wind velocity, density variations due to temperature and variations in composition.

 Mean sea-level pressure

-The mean sea-level pressure (MSLP) is the atmospheric pressure at mean sea level (PMSL).
-This is the atmospheric pressure normally given in weather reports on radio, television, and newspapers or on the Internet.
-When barometers in the home are set to match the local weather reports, they display pressure adjusted to sea level, not the actual local atmospheric pressure.
+The mean sea-level pressure (MSLP) is the atmospheric pressure at mean sea level.
+This is the atmospheric pressure normally given in weather reports via meteorologists on radio, television, and newspapers or on the Internet.

 The altimeter setting in aviation is an atmospheric pressure adjustment.